ilent2/otslm/docs/Advanced-Beams.rst

 Amplitude control with a phase device
 =====================================

-In the :ref:`simple-beams-lgbeam-example` and :ref:`simple-beams-hgbeam`
+In the :ref:`simple-beams-lgbeam-example` and :ref:`simple-beams-hgbeam-example`
 examples in :scpt:`examples.simple_beams`
 we noted how in order to create pure LG or HG beams we need to control both the phase and amplitude of the beam.